Exploring the Line Symmetry of a Square: A complete walkthrough

 Line Symmetry and Rotational Symmetry: A Comparison

-While we've focused on line symmetry, it's important to distinguish it from rotational symmetry.
+While we've focused on line symmetry, you'll want to distinguish it from rotational symmetry.
 A shape has rotational symmetry if it can be rotated by a certain angle (less than 360 degrees) and still look identical.

 A square possesses both line and rotational symmetry.
+That said, it's crucial to remember that these are distinct types of symmetry.
+So naturally, the presence of one does not automatically imply the presence of the other.
 It has rotational symmetry of order 4, meaning it looks the same after rotations of 90, 180, and 270 degrees.
-However, it's crucial to remember that these are distinct types of symmetry.
-The presence of one does not automatically imply the presence of the other.
-For instance, an equilateral triangle has both line and rotational symmetry, but a rectangle (that is not a square) only has line symmetry.
+To give you an idea, an equilateral triangle has both line and rotational symmetry, but a rectangle (that is not a square) only has line symmetry.

 Applications of Line Symmetry in Real Life